data-apis/scipy-2023-presentation/paper.rst

 protocol describing the memory layout of a strided, n-dimensional array in an implementation-independent manner.

-The basis of the protocol is DLPack, an open in-memory structure for sharing tensors among frameworks :cite:`DLPack2023a`.
+The basis of this protocol is DLPack, an open in-memory structure for sharing tensors among frameworks :cite:`DLPack2023a`.
 DLPack is a standalone protocol with an ABI stable, header-only C implementation with cross hardware support.
 The array API standard builds on DLPack by specifying Python APIs for array